Ryan's Rate Commentary

 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I'm among few mortgage professionals who have access to live trading screens during market hours.

-This Week's Rate Forecast: HIGHER
+This Week's Rate Forecast: NEUTRAL

 This Week's Potential Volatility: HIGH